 For something artistic, go to a Ballet show!
 Yes, Ballet!
 Ramayana Ballet Prambanan is a well-known agency that stages a show next to the Prambanan Temple combining dance and drama without dialogue, based on the Ramayana story.
 As you could imagine, it is a traditional legend of Roro Jonggrang, and their romantic love is presented by dramatic moves and theatrical arrangements.
 I didn’t catch the show eventually but the tour guide recommended it; I reckon it could be a good option after visiting the Prambanan Temple.

 What to see?

 The majority of tourists (especially first-timers) visit Yogyakarta for the beautiful Prambanan and the Borobudur, the Hindu and Buddhist heritage sites.
 The two sites are in two different locations and I recommend visiting them in two days.
 As for me, I visited Prambanan during sunset, and the next day, we watched the sunrise at the peak of Punthuk Stumbu.
-If you want to learn more about the two temples, check out Sunrise.
-Sunset. for a detailed guide, history, and my photos catching both beautiful moments of the sunlight with the silhouette of the temples.
+If you want to learn more about the two temples, check out The Two Wonderful Religious Sites for the Sunrise and Sunset in Yogyakarta for a detailed guide, history, and my photos catching both beautiful moments of the sunlight with the silhouette of the temples.